wassname/open_pref_eval/README.md

 This has the advantages of
 - Re-using preference datasets
 - Not needing a judge
-- Giving highly informatives returns (we can get uncalibrated probabilities for each token or accuracy)
+- Giving highly informative returns (we can get uncalibrated probabilities for each token or accuracy)
 - Being hackable by reusing popular huggingface libraries like transformers

 ## Quickstart